 - Tips for Developing a Robust Demand Forecasting Strategy

 As the term alludes to, demand forecasting is the process of ascertaining peaks and troughs in future demand.
-To do this, businesses must analyse all the internal and external factors which impact their supply infrastructure, giving them a clear view of any patterns and issues which might affect their demand forecasts.
+To do this, you need to analyse all the internal and external factors which impact your supply infrastructure, giving you a clear view of any patterns and issues which might affect your demand forecasts.

 Demand forecasting plays an important role in effective supply chain management, ensuring timely stock replenishment, enhanced capacity management, and optimal sales and revenue.
 It also improves decision-making and management, while accelerating prospective plans for growth and expansion.